Roller boundaries for median spaces and algebras: Measure theory on the pocset of halfspaces.

 \subsection{A finer $\s$-algebra on $\mscr{H}$.}

 Let $X$ be a median space.
 The $\s$-algebras introduced in Theorems~\ref{median->walls} and~\ref{median->halfspaces} are often too restrictive to work comfortably with.
 As an example, the ultrafilters $\s_x$, $x\in X$, need not be measurable, for instance when working with non-separable median spaces.
-The latter might look like pathological examples, but we remark that, on the contrary, an interesting class of finite rank median spaces is provided by asymptotic cones of coarse median groups and these are rarely separable.
+The latter might look like pathological examples, but we remark that, on the contrary, an interesting class of finite rank median spaces arises from asymptotic cones of coarse median groups and these are rarely separable.

-Since the measures constructed in Theorems~\ref{median->walls} and~\ref{median->halfspaces} arise from Carath\'eodory's construction, one might wish to consider instead the $\s$-algebras of additive sets for the outer measures $\mu^*$ and $\nu^*$.
-Unfortunately, even in simple examples, one might obtain measure spaces that are not semifinite (see \cite{Fioravanti0}).
+Since the measures constructed in Theorems~\ref{median->walls} and~\ref{median->halfspaces} originate from Carath\'eodory's construction, one might wish to consider instead the $\s$-algebras of additive sets for the outer measures $\mu^*$ and $\nu^*$.
+Unfortunately, even in simple examples, one might obtain measure spaces that are not semifinite.
 We choose a different path.